fredmerlo/geofoodtruck/README.md

      `GeoFoodTruck` does not work with PII or PCI information nor does it use Authentication and Authorization, however I pupurposely applied a Shift-Left security posture, here was Terraform's moment in the spotlight.

      Using Terraform I defined, configured and provisioned the AWS services required to harden security for the `GeoFoodTruck` application.
 Applying Encryption at Rest, Encryption in Transit, Malicous Traffic Detection and Filtering, Access Abstraction between Web and Backend, Traffic Telemetry, to name a few.
-WAF provides a plethora of traffic telemetry, exportable to CloudWatch or to JSON for data science die-hards.
+WAF provides a plethora of traffic telemetry, exportable to CloudWatch or to JSON.

      My objective was to highlight the importance of a Shift-Left / Security-First mindset our development teams need to be adopting and applying.